 - Where to stay: The best hotels for sightseeing in Bratislava

-What to do in Bratislava: The top attractions & best places to visit
+What to do in Bratislava: Top attractions & best places to visit

 Wander aimlessly in Old Town

 Only got one day in Bratislava?
 Set your compass to the city’s beguiling Old Town.
 While it might fall short of expectation swaying in from its former Czechoslovakian brother of Prague, Old Town flashes its ancient good looks as well as any small European capital could.

 The best way to experience Old Town Bratislava is to simply let your feet guide you through.
 Walk through its narrow cobbled streets, stopping along the way at the churches, monuments, shops, and cafés that catch your fancy.